sso66/eagletonlabs-browserify-node-js/src/data_io/buffer/README.md

 ### Using the Buffer Module to Buffer Data

-> While JavaScript may be extremely Unicode friendly it is not ver good at managing binary data.
+> While JavaScript may be extremely Unicode friendly, it is not very good at managing binary data.
 > However the binary data is exremely useful when implementing some web application and services,
 > such as:
   - Transferring compressed files